mankenavenkatesh/ErasureCoding/README.md

 - Foundation of erasure coding
 - Parity's are Erasure codes.
 -

+## Regenerating codes (optimizes RS codes)
+-  Minimizing the amount of data downloaded is not necessarily the same as minimizing the number of nodes contacted.

 ## MDS codes ( maximum separable distance)
 - Any k nodes can get back my file.